ITensor/website/docs/periodic.md

 * _Measuring asymptotic properties of correlation functions_: much of our understanding of gapless one-dimensional systems comes from field-theoretic approaches which make specific predictions about asymptotic decays of various correlators.
-To test these predictions numerically, one must work with very large systems and avoid edge effects, so researchers often turn to using fully periodic boundary conditions on very large systems.
+To test these predictions numerically, one must work with large, translationally invariant systems with minimal edge effects.
+Using fully periodic boundary conditions satisfies these criteria.
 However, a superior choice is to use infinite DMRG, which combines the much better scaling of open-boundary DMRG with the ability to measure correlators at _arbitrarily long_ distances by repeating the unit cell of the MPS wavefunction.
-Although truncating to a finite number of states imposes an effective correlation length on the system, this correlation length can reach many thousands of sites for quite reasonable MPS bond dimensions.
+Although truncating to a finite number of states imposes an effective correlation length on the system, this correlation length can reach many thousands of sites for quite moderate MPS bond dimensions.
-Karrasch and Moore took advantage of this fact to convincingly check the predictions of Luttinger liquid theory for one-dimensional systems of gapless fermions [<a href="#karrasch">4</a>].
+Karrasch and Moore took advantage of this fact to convincingly check the predictions of Luttinger liquid theory for one-dimensional systems of gapless fermions [<a href="#karrasch">5</a>].

 * _Studying two-dimensional topological order_: a hallmark of intrinsic topological order is the presence of a robust ground state degeneracy when the system is put on a torus.
 Also many topological phases have gapless edge states which can cause problems for numerical calculations.
 Thus one might think that fully periodic BC are the best choice for studying topological phases.
-However, topological phases have the same ground-state degeneracy on an infinite cylinder as they do on a torus [<a href="#zhang">5</a>].
-Cincio and Vidal exploited this fact to use infinite DMRG to study a variety of topological phases [<a href="#cincio">6</a>].
+However, topological phases have the same ground-state degeneracy on an infinite cylinder as they do on a torus [<a href="#zhang">6</a>].
+Cincio and Vidal exploited this fact to use infinite DMRG to study a variety of topological phases [<a href="#cincio">7</a>].
 One part of their calculation did actually require obtaining ground states on a torus, but they accomplished this by taking a finite segment of an infinite MPS and connecting its ends.
 This approach does not give the true ground state of the torus but was sufficient for their calculation and was arguably closer to the true two-dimensional physics.